freshesx/humans/README.md

 Vue.use(human)
 ```

-Step 4: Import some components in component
+Step 4: Import and load some components in vue file

 ``` javascript
 import coreSuits from 'vue-human/components/coreSuits'